JaronDixon/BIOL3070DIXON/Independant-Portfolio-Jaron-Dixon.md

 to try and predict risk factors or conditions that can cause an individual to be more susceptible to having a heart attack.
-Long-term or chronic stress can lead to higher levels of inflammation in the body which leads to more plague buildup in the arteries.
+Long-term or chronic stress can lead to higher levels of inflammation in the body which leads to more plaque buildup in the arteries.
 (Katella, 2024) Additionally, stress also causes hormones such as adrenaline.
 (Katella, 2024) Adrenaline increases mental alertness and the heart beats faster and raises blood pressure.
 (Katella, 2024) Prolonged stress leads to